CliMA/ClimaUtilities.jl/docs/src/onlinelogging.md

         integrator -> report_walltime(wt, integrator)
     end)

-# The let wt = wt is not strickly required, but it can improve type-stability and performance
+# The let wt = wt is not strictly required, but it can improve type-stability and performance

 # Now that we have the callback, we can pass it to the SciML constructor for the integrator
 ```